taylormeador/PygameChess/README.md

 -10/7/21
 Improved AI to use a recursive MinMax algorithm to find better moves.
 Added a feature that highlights the square of the piece that last moved

+-10/19/21
+More AI improvements - implemented a recursive Nega Max algorithm with Alpha beta pruning